Influenza Activity Surveillance

 New South Wales

-Hospital Surveillance – the rate of influenza like illness (ILI) presentations to selected emergency departments increased and is approaching the trigger level for the flu season.
+Hospital Surveillance – the rate of influenza like illness (ILI) presentations to selected emergency departments decreased this week but remains above the seasonal threshold.

-Laboratory surveillance – the proportion of respiratory samples positive for influenza increased but remained relatively low at 5.3%.
+Laboratory surveillance – the proportion of respiratory samples positive for influenza was 14.3%, continuing its steady increase.

 For more information: NSW Health - Infectious Diseases Alert